 I forgot to tell you guys that when I brought this to a party a while back, someone told me that it looked & tasted like something that would be in a magazine.

-Here are links to five of my other posts that you may also like:
+Here are links to several of my other posts that you may also like:

 For those of you that would like more options of good “pinnable” images to share on Pinterest, here you go.
 Thanks so much for sharing!

-*Reposts: Please note that this idea/post was originally shared on this website on 06/20/2016, but it was in great need of a refresh so it now is more user friendly/shareable/ and has a free printable recipe card.
+*Reposts: Please note that this idea/post was originally shared on this website on 06/20/2016, but it was in great need of a refresh so it now is more user friendly/shareable, has a free printable recipe card and a video tutorial too.